mysokolsky/Go_Day03-1/README.md

 - Longitude
 - Latitude

 Before uploading all entries into the database, let's create an index and a mapping (explicitly specifying data types).
-Without it Elasticsearch will try to guess field types based on documents provided, and sometimes it won't recognize geopoints.
+Without them, Elasticsearch will try to guess field types based on the documents provided, and sometimes it won't recognize geopoints.

-Here are a couple links to help you get started on things:
+Here are a few links to help you get started:
 - https://www.elastic.co/guide/en/elasticsearch/reference/8.4/indices-create-index.html
 - https://www.elastic.co/guide/en/elasticsearch/reference/8.4/geo-point.html

-Start the database by running `~$ /path/to/elasticsearch/dir/bin/elasticsearch` and let's experiment around.
+Start the database by running `~$ /path/to/elasticsearch/dir/bin/elasticsearch` and let's experiment.

-For simplicity, let's use "places" as a name for an index and "place" as a name for an entry.
+For simplicity, let's use "places" as the name for an index and "place" as the name for an entry.
 You can create an index using cURL like this:

 ```
 ~$ curl -XPUT "http://localhost:9200/places"
 ```

-but in this task you should use Go Elasticsearch bindings to do the same thing.
-Next thing you have to do is to provide type mappings for our data.
+But in this task you should use Go's Elasticsearch bindings to do the same thing.
+The next thing you need to do is provide type mappings for our data.
 With cURL it will look like this:

 ```
 ~$ curl -XPUT http://localhost:9200/places/place/_mapping?include_type_name=true -H "Content-Type: application/json" -d @"schema.json"